 2013 Conference Highlights

-As a further gesture of gratitude, Ryan announced that, in the spirit of “paying it forward,” 80 client facilities would receive a delivery of pizzas that day to recognize and appreciate their continued dedication to patient care.
+Ryan applauded the tremendous efforts of health care providers, noting that together with Press Ganey, they are advancing the patient experience across the continuum of care.
+As a gesture of gratitude, Ryan announced that, in the spirit of “paying it forward” and continuing a tradition among health care providers of supporting colleagues, 80 client facilities would receive a delivery of pizzas that day to recognize and appreciate their continued dedication to patient-centered care.

 2013 PRESS GANEY INNOVATION AWARD